MyoVerse/MyoVerse.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: A unified platform for ELECTROMYOGRAPHY (EMG) datasets, models, and research tools
+subtitle: A unified platform for ELECTROMYOGRAPHY (EMG) datasets, models, and research tools.

 news: false # includes a list of news items